-In 2012, James and Margarite launched their documentary film, Amazon Gold, (produced with Sarah DuPont, directed by Reuben Aaronson), which traveled film festivals worldwide.
-The film won 13 awards, including a Humanitarian award at Hawaii International Film Festival in 2012.
+In 2012, James Cavello, Producer and Margarite Almeida, Executive Producer, launched their award-winning documentary film, Amazon Gold, (produced with Sarah DuPont, directed by Reuben Aaronson), which traveled to film festivals worldwide.
+Amazon Gold won 13 awards, including a Humanitarian award at Hawai’i International Film Festival in 2012.

-In 2018, River of Gold film launched as a revised version of the original film with added footage representing four years of scientific updates and highlights of the ongoing issues in the Amazon rainforest.
+In 2018, River of Gold documentary film launched as a revised version of the original film with added footage representing five years of scientific updates and highlights of the ongoing issues in the Amazon rainforest.
 River of Gold won in the documentary film category at ARPA Int’l Film Festival in Los Angeles, November 2018.
-The film is distributed to schools and in theatre screenings worldwide.
+River of Gold is available for streaming on: